 Use the same method to edit the body copy.
 You can add more details of the offer, and what visitors have to do to get it, such as enter their email address.

-Click on the submit button to bring up the Design Fields menu on the left where you can edit the colors and change the button to the color you prefer.
+Click on the submit button in the live preview to bring up the Editing Fields Element menu on the left.
+Here you can edit your optin fields and button formatting and actions.

 Step 3: Set Up Delivery of Your Coupon Code

-Once you’ve finished the basic design, it’s time to think about how your customers will get their coupon after they hit the submit button.
+Once you’ve finished the basic design, it’s time to think about how your customers will get their coupons after they hit the submit button.
 There are several ways to do this.

-At OptinMonster, we recommend that you deliver it immediately via our Success action and also send it by email.
+At OptinMonster, we recommend that you deliver it immediately via our Success view and also send it by email.
 You’ll need to enable your email service provider integration for this to happen automatically.

-You can also use the Success section to:
+You can also use the Success View to:

-- Type in the coupon code on the success page as shown above.
+- Type in the coupon code on the success view as shown above.
 You can edit this in the same way as the other parts of your campaign.